langbot-app/langbot-wiki/docs/en/deploy/platforms/wecom/wecombot.md

 ![Webhook Callback Address](/assets/image/zh/deploy/bots/wecom/wecombot/wecombot_8.png)

-Return to the WeCom robot configuration page, and in `URL`, fill in the bot callback URL copied from the LangBot configuration page.
+Return to the WeCom robot configuration page and fill the copied webhook address into `URL Callback`.
 If the creation is successful, it will jump to the details page.
 If the message `Request URL Failed` appears, please double-check whether the above steps have been completed one by one.

 Details page after successful creation:
 ![Creation Successful](/assets/image/zh/deploy/bots/wecom/wecombot/wecombot_5.png)